tendermint/tendermint/docs/guides/app-development.md

 - blockchain protocol
     - abci is connection oriented
     - Tendermint Core maintains three connections:
-        - [mempool connection](#mempool-connection): for checking if transactions should be relayed before they are committed. only uses `CheckTx`
+        - [mempool connection](#mempool-connection): for checking if transactions should be relayed before they are committed; only uses `CheckTx`
         - [consensus connection](#consensus-connection): for executing transactions that have been committed.
-Message sequence is, for every block, `BeginBlock, [DeliverTx, ...], EndBlock, Commit`
+Message sequence is - for every block - `BeginBlock, [DeliverTx, ...], EndBlock, Commit`
-        - [query connection](#query-connection): for querying the application state.  only uses Query and Info
+        - [query connection](#query-connection): for querying the application state; only uses Query and Info

 <img src="../assets/images/abci.png">